 Topics in this section of the Student Handbook contain important information on academics, school activities, and school operations and requirements.
 Take a moment with your child to become familiar with the various issues addressed in this section.
 It is organized in alphabetical order to serve as a quick-reference when you or your child has a question about a specific school-related issue.
 Where possible, the topics are also organized to alert you to the applicability of each topic based on a student's age or grade level.
-Should you be unable to find the information on a particular topic, please contact Jana Kieschnick, Principal at 368-3881, ext.
-239.
+Should you be unable to find the information on a particular topic, please contact the campus principal.